shaneikennedy/jdd/content/blog/git-rebase/index.md

 **So why can't I just merge master into my branch often?**

 ### 2. Commits in PRs are only changes that you made
 When I'm reviewing your PR, I'm looking at the commits.
 I want to see what changes you made to the code.
 I do not need to see that you updated your branch with the lastest changes in main; this information is not relavent to the changes that you're trying to get in to master/main.
-Since PR's are relative to some target branch (usually master/main) and rebasing places your commits on top of master/main, you only see the commits for changes you made.
+Since PRs are relative to some target branch (usually master/main) and rebasing places your commits on top of master/main, you only see the commits for changes you made.

 This is from a currently open PR in apache airflow: